-The Economics of Marketing
+The economics of marketing

-Points of Agreement between marketing and economics
+Points of agreement between marketing and economics

-1. People face trade-offs – despite the humorous approach to economics, choice is an important element of consumer behavior.
-No matter how much money you have, you can’t possible buy everything you want.
+Despite the humorous approach to economics in the video, choice is an important element of consumer behavior.
+No matter how much money you have, you can’t possibly buy everything you want.
 That means you need to make trade-offs.
 So, maybe you forgo the Mercedes you want for a Chevy so you can afford to pay your rent.
 Marketing focuses a lot on product choice, especially when it comes to buying one brand versus another.

 So, how does this relate to marketing?
 It means that brands don’t just compete with each other, they compete with other choices a consumer might make.
 So, choice is not just between the Snickers and M&M’s illustrated in the video, we make choices between Snickers and a hamburger.
-But, we also make choices between a Snickers and shoes.
+But, we also make choices between Snickers and shoes.